ART0022VI/StarterUtils/README.md

 + The blood on the floor will not spawn
 + When you look at SCP096, it shows the text
 + When you throw away items, you can clean them
-+ Friendly fire turns on at the end of the game
++ Friendly fire round end
++ Friendly fire round start
++ Handcuffed become immortal
 + The warhead is activated at the end of the game
 + You can customize RoleType, AmmoType and the amount of Ammo